humdrum-tools/humdrum-documentation/guide/ch18/index.md

 encoded using the left and right angle brackets: `>` means to bow/strum from the strings on the left side of the representation toward the strings on the right side of the representation.
-(On most instruments this means strumming "downward" \-- from the lowest- to the highest-pitched strings.)
+(On most instruments this means strumming "downward" &mdash; from the lowest- to the highest-pitched strings.)
 The left angle bracket: `<` means to strum in the opposite direction.
 A rough indication of the speed of bowing/strumming can be represented by duplicating these signifiers.
 For example, `>>` means a slower "downward" bow/strum, and `<<<` means an especially slow "upward" bow/strum.
-The percent sign (%) is used to signify the so-called *rasgueado* \-- or flamboyant Spanish strum.
-Once again these signifiers appear at the beginning of a tablature-token \-- whenever they are encoded.
+The percent sign (%) is used to signify the so-called *rasgueado* &mdash; or flamboyant Spanish strum.
+Once again these signifiers appear at the beginning of a tablature-token &mdash;
+whenever they are encoded.
 Strumming all 6 open strings downward on a commonly-tuned guitar is represented as: